Emergency

 When public outpatient services are not routinely provided

-Note: Colonoscopy is not required if already performed in the last 2 years and findings were normal (i.e. no polyps) so long as there are no new symptoms or other indication for more frequent colonoscopy.
+• Completed colonoscopy with adequate bowel preparation in the last 2 years for the same symptoms: colonoscopy is not required if already performed in the last 2 years and findings were normal (i.e. no polyps) so long as there are no new symptoms or other indication for more frequent colonoscopy.

-Note: referral to colorectal surgery is indicated
+• Fissure surgery: referral to colorectal surgery is indicated if medical therapy fails.

-Note: referral to colorectal surgery is indicated
+• Haemorrhoid surgery or banding: referral to colorectal surgery is indicated if medical therapy fails.

-• Persistent but unchanged gastrointestinal symptoms previously investigated
+• Persistent but unchanged gastrointestinal symptoms previously investigated.

 Criteria to access public outpatient services